lukaszmadrzynski/Website-Update/content/pages/why-us.md

         tagline: ''
         subtitle: ''
         text: >
-          We prioritize small, private groups on our ecotours and ecocamps.
+          We prioritize small groups on our private ecotours and join-in ecocamps.
 This fosters a more intimate and personalized experience, allowing for deeper engagement with your surroundings and the local people.
 It also minimizes our impact on the delicate ecosystems of Yunnan and the Tibetan areas within China.
         image:
           type: ImageBlock
           url: /images/Private.webp